 Forward-Looking Statements and Information

-Certain statements in this document are forward-looking statements and information (collectively “forward-looking statements”), within the meaning of applicable Canadian securities legislation, Section 21E of the United States Securities Exchange Act of 1934, as amended, and Section 27A of the United States Securities Act of 1933, as amended.
-The forward-looking statements contained in this document are forward-looking and not historical facts.
+Certain statements in this document are forward-looking statements and information (collectively “forward-looking statements”), within the meaning of the applicable Canadian securities legislation, Section 21E of the United States Securities Exchange Act of 1934, as amended, and Section 27A of the United States Securities Act of 1933, as amended.
+The forward-looking statements contained in this annual report are forward-looking and not historical facts.

-In addition, statements relating to “reserves” are deemed to be forward-looking statements as they involve the implied assessment based on certain estimates and assumptions that the reserves described can be profitably produced in the future.
+In addition, statements relating to “reserves” are deemed to be forward- looking statements as they involve the implied assessment based on certain estimates and assumptions that the reserves described can be profitably produced in the future.
 There are numerous uncertainties inherent in estimating quantities of reserves and in projecting future rates of production and the timing of development expenditures.
-The total amount or timing of actual future production may vary from reserve and production estimates.
+The total amount or timing of actual future production may vary from reserves and production estimates.

-Although the Company believes that the expectations reflected by the forward-looking statements presented in this document are reasonable, the Company’s forward-looking statements have been based on assumptions and factors concerning future events that may prove to be inaccurate.
+Although the Company believes that the expectations reflected by the forward-looking statements presented in this document are reasonable, the Company’s forward-looking statements have been based on assumptions and factors concerning future events that may prove to be inaccurate, including assumptions regarding the Company’s successful implementation of measures to reduce emissions.
 Those assumptions and factors are based on information currently available to the Company about itself and the businesses in which it operates.
-Information used in developing forward-looking statements has been acquired from various sources including third party consultants, suppliers, regulators and other sources.
+Information used in developing forward-looking statements has been acquired from various sources, including third-party consultants, suppliers and regulators, among others.

-The Company’s Annual Information Form for the year ended December 31, 2016 and other documents filed with securities regulatory authorities (accessible through the SEDAR website www.sedar.com and the EDGAR website www.sec.gov) describe risks, material assumptions and other factors that could influence actual results and are incorporated herein by reference.
+The Company’s Annual Information Form for the year ended December 31, 2019 and other documents filed with securities regulatory authorities (accessible through the SEDAR website www.sedar.com and the EDGAR website www.sec.gov) describe some of the risks, material assumptions and other factors that could influence actual results and are incorporated herein by reference.

 New factors emerge from time to time and it is not possible for management to predict all of such factors and to assess in advance the impact of each such factor on the Company’s business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statement.
 The impact of any one factor on a particular forward-looking statement is not determinable with certainty as such factors are dependent upon other factors, and the Company’s course of action would depend upon management’s assessment of the future considering all information available to it at the relevant time.
 Any forward-looking statement speaks only as of the date on which such statement is made and, except as required by applicable securities laws, the Company undertakes no obligation to update any forward-looking statement to reflect events or circumstances after the date on which such statement is made or to reflect the occurrence of unanticipated events.

-This document contains certain terms which do not have any standardized meaning prescribed by IFRS and are therefore unlikely to be comparable to similar measures presented by other issuers.
-None of these measurements are used to enhance the Company’s reported financial performance or position.
-The non-GAAP measures included in this document are: funds from operations and free cash flow.
-These non-GAAP measures are considered to be useful as complementary measures in assessing Husky’s financial performance, efficiency and liquidity.
-These terms include:
+This document contains certain terms which do not have any standardized meanings prescribed by International Financial Reporting Standards (“IFRS”) and are therefore unlikely to be comparable to similar measures presented by other issuers.
+None of these measures is used to enhance the Company’s reported financial performance or position.
+The non-GAAP measures included in this document are funds from operations and free cash flow.
+These non-GAAP measures are considered to be useful as complementary measures in assessing the Company’s financial performance, efficiency and liquidity.

-The term “funds from operations” is a non-GAAP measure which should not be considered an alternative to, or more meaningful than, “cash flow – operating activities” as determined in accordance with IFRS, as an indicator of financial performance.
+Funds from operations is a non-GAAP measure which should not be considered an alternative to, or more meaningful than, cash flow – operating activities as determined in accordance with IFRS, as an indicator of financial performance.
 Funds from operations is presented in the Company’s financial reports to assist management and investors in analyzing operating performance of the Company in the stated period.
-Funds from operations equals cash flow – operating activities plus change in non-cash working capital.
+Funds from operations equals cash flow – operating activities excluding change in non-cash working capital.

-Funds from Operations has been restated in order to be more comparable to similar non-GAAP measures presented by other companies.
-Changes from prior period presentation include the removal of adjustments for settlement of asset retirement obligations and deferred revenue.
+Free cash flow was restated in the fourth quarter of 2018 in order to be more comparable to similar non-GAAP measures presented by other companies.
+Changes from prior period presentation include the removal of investment in joint ventures.
 Prior periods have been restated to conform to current presentation.

-The following table shows the reconciliation of net earnings (loss) to funds from operations for the years ended December 31:
+The following table shows the reconciliation of net earnings to funds from operations and free cash flow, and related per share amounts, for the periods indicated:

 |Items not affecting cash:|